History of the Library

 Following this growth and Mr. Kuhlman's retirement in 1960, David Kaser became the Director of Libraries and served until 1968.
 Under his direction, the library opened its book stacks to Vanderbilt undergraduates, a privilege once reserved for graduate students and faculty.
 It was also during this time that the library reached two milestones: a one million dollar budget granted in 1965 and its one-millionth volume added in 1966.

 Appointed as Director in 1984, Malcolm Getz served until 1995 and continued advances in library material tracking.
-Under his leadership, the Acorn system was established, providing an automated means for locating and borrowing items owned by the Jean and Alexander Heard Library.
+Under his leadership, the Library Catalog (then called Acorn) was established, providing an automated means for locating and borrowing items owned by the Jean and Alexander Heard Library.
 Displaying the image of an acorn on the Vanderbilt family crest, this system guided students, staff, and faculty through a collection that reached 2,000,000 volumes in 1992.

 The Law School began collecting law books when it was established in 1874.
 However, no official library was established until 12 years later.
 Plans for a Law School Library were formed in 1880, with the idea of asking judges and attorneys to donate their used books to the school.
 In 1886, the expanding collection was moved to the University library.
 In 1889, when the Law School moved to the Law and Dental Building, the library was given two rooms for its collections.
 By 1891, the collection numbered approximately 6,000 volumes.
 The library moved to College Hall in 1916 and then to the new Law School building in 1962.
 In 1982, the library was expanded and named the Alyne Queener Massey Law Library in honor of Mrs. Jack C. Massey, an alumnus and principal benefactor.